-WHAT WHO HOW Review Full review of Level 2+ Action Plan at least 3 times per year Class teacher (informed by weekly monitoring) Teaching Assistant, Pupil, Parents Evaluations of Level 2+ Action Plans completed alongside parents and pupils.
-SEND Register updated SENDCo Significant changes during the year will also result in an update
+Review Full review of Level 2+ Class teacher Evaluations of Level 2+ Action Action Plan at least 3 (informed by weekly Plans completed alongside parents times per year monitoring) Teaching and pupils.
+Assistant, Pupil, Parents SEND Register updated SENDCo Significant changes during the year - will also result in an update

 Outcome Next Steps Notes REVIEW OUTCOMES Progress is accelerated and provision needed to maintain this is commensurate with peers Needs can now be met through classroom differentiation, adaptations and /or intervention Removed from SEND register Professional dialogue between teachers, SENDCo and parents before decision to remove from the SEND register is made.
 Progress is good but additional provision needs to continue New Level 2+ Action Plan completed Continue with cycle to next review Evaluation and new action plan shared with parents/ carers.
 Progress remains slow/ inadequate despite the use of evidence based approached and well- matched interventions With the permission of parents, school will refer the pupil for specialised assessments and advice from external agencies and professionals Further external agency support.
 Where a pupil has a pre-existing recognised difficulty (for example: speech and language difficulty or autistic spectrum condition) the expertise of external agencies and professional may, with parental permission, be sought at an earlier stage.
 If the child is seen by an Educational Psychologist, they will move to Level 3 on the continuum.
 A request may be made for Statutory Assessment to the Local Authority.
-Despite the school having taken the relevant action to identify, assess and meet the needs of a pupil (as above) the pupil has The school is unable to fully meet the needs of the pupil through its own provision arrangements School, and parents/ Education, Health and Care Plans are the replacement for Statements of Special Educational Needs. not made expected progress carers should consider applying for an EHCP.
-If the Local Authority agrees to issue an EHC Plan, they child will move to Level 4 on the continuum.
+Despite the school having taken the relevant action to identify, assess and meet the needs of a pupil (as above) the pupil has not made expected The school is unable to fully meet the needs of the pupil through its own provision arrangements School, and parents/ carers should consider If the Local Authority agrees to issue an EHC Plan, they child will move to Level 4 on the continuum. • • School, and parents/